• CLASSIC SAILFLOW

 subsiding to calm to 2 feet.

-25 knots. a chance of snow showers, then snow showers. waves
+in the afternoon. a chance of rain and snow showers. waves

-showers likely, then a chance of snow showers. waves building to
+45 knots. a chance of snow showers. freezing spray. waves

 $$